 Best Apple AirPods alternatives Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Apple AirPods alternatives you can buy in 2019.

 With great battery life, the option of a wireless charging case and hands-free "Hey Siri" functionality, you can see why the Apple AirPods are so popular.
-But if you're looking for a sportier pair, or a cheaper one, or one that takes them for sound quality, we guarantee this list has a pair for you.
+But what are the alternatives?
+If you're looking for a sportier pair, or a cheaper one, or one that takes them for sound quality, this is the page for you.

 We've rounded up the best AirPods alternatives for every taste and budget, so you're guaranteed to find a pair that suit.
-All these pairs of true wireless headphones come with a charging case for topping up your headphones on the move.
+All these pairs of wireless earbuds come with a charging case for topping up your headphones on the move.
 They can also be used to control your smartphone or tablet through physical buttons or in some cases touch-sensitive surfaces.

 If you're not blown away by the AirPods design, aren't convinced by the 2019 AirPods, or just don't use Apple devices but still like the idea of true wireless in-ears, this is the page for you.